Dhoraso Klas: ADO Den Haag

 In July 2021, he moved to ADO Den Haag on a three-year contract.
 He made his competitive debut for the club on 8 August 2021, starting in a 2–0 win over Jong Ajax.
 On 10 September 2021, Klas scored his first goal for ADO, securing a late 3–3 equalizer away against TOP Oss.

+He left the club at the end of the 2023–24 season, as his contract was not extended.

+Deinze

+On 27 June 2024, Klas signed a two-year contract with Deinze in Belgium.
+He left the club in December 2024 after Deinze was declared bankrupt and ceased operations.

+Personal life

+Born in the Netherlands, Klas is of Surinamese descent.
+In June 2023, he switched to play for the Suriname national team for a set of 2023 CONCACAF Gold Cup qualification matches.